Anisotropic linear waves and breakdown of the momentum expansion in spin magnetohydrodynamics: Solutions for the linearized equations

 }

 When $\theta=\pi/2$, the solution (\ref{quantic NLO solution1}) does not agree with any of the solutions in the limit $\theta=\pi/2$.\footnote{ Consistent cases can be confirmed as follows.
 For the set of solutions (\ref{quantic NLO solution}) containing the Alfven modes, the solutions (\ref{quantic NLO solution}) are consistent with those in Eq.~(\ref{solution 35}) and Eq.~(\ref{36}) when $\theta=0$.
 When $\theta=\pi/2$, the solutions (\ref{quantic NLO solution2}) and (\ref{quantic NLO solution3}) are still consistent with the one in Eq.~(\ref{o44}) and the first one in Eq.~(\ref{o22}). } {Therefore, one should investigate the behavior of the solution near $\theta=\pi/2$ more closely.} {As discussed below}, the exact solution (without the small-$k$ expansion) has a non-analytic boundary at $k=k_c$, where $k_c$ {depends on $\theta$}.
 The $k$ expansion gets invalid when $k$ goes beyond this boundary.
 The critical momentum $k_c$ approaches zero when $\cos\theta$ approaches zero.
-Accordingly, the Taylor expansion for $k$ breaks down when $\cos\theta$ approaches zero.
+Accordingly, the Taylor expansion for $k$ breaks down when $\cos\theta$ approaches zero. { This non-analytic property arises from that of a square root.
+Since waves propagating in opposite directions appear in pairs, the secular equation is an equation for $\omega^2$, and its solution for $\omega$ is in general given by a square root. }

 This singular behavior was recently discussed in MHD without spin by the present authors \cite{Fang:2024skm}.
 Here, we recapitulate the discussions therein.
 The simplest mode, which nevertheless involves the singularity, is the Alfven waves